firebase/extensions/firestore-mailer/POSTINSTALL.md

     text: 'This is the plaintext section of the email body.',
     html: 'This is the <code>HTML</code> section of the email body.', }
-}).then(() => console.log('Queued message for mail!'));
+}).then(() => console.log('Queued email for delivery!'));
 ```

 ### Using the extension

-After installation of the extension, all document writes to the `${param:MAIL_COLLECTION}` collection are monitored.
-Mail is delivered based on the contents of the document's fields.
-The top-level fields specify the email sender and recipients.
+After its installation, this extension monitors all document writes to the `${param:MAIL_COLLECTION}` collection.
+Email is delivered based on the contents of the document's fields.
+The top-level fields specify the email's sender and recipients.
 The `message` field contains the details of the email to deliver, including the email body.

 #### Sender and recipient fields